Spaces of conics on low degree complete intersections: An Integral Cycle Relation

-\end{proof} \begin{lemm} With the notations as before, we have \end{lemm} \begin{proof} It is not that hard to prove this lemma if one know the precise definition of $\varphi$. we refer to \cite[Lemma 6.4 page 33]{DS}.
-Here, we provide an alternative way to discover this lemma from Lemma \ref{var}.
-In fact, we can consider a hyperplane $H$ passing through $p$ and $q$ in $\mathbb{P}^n$ to be the rationally pull back of a hyperplane in $\mathbb{P}^{n-2}$ via the map $pr$ in Lemma \ref{var}.
-Away from $\overline{pq}$, the commutativity of the diagram in Lemma \ref{var} provides the factor $\pi^*\lambda$ in the equality.
-Since $H$ passing through $p$ and $q$, it provides the factor $[\sigma_0]+[\sigma_1]$. \end{proof}
+One can show (3) if one knows the precise definition of $\varphi$.
+We refer to \cite[Lemma 6.4 page 33]{DS}.
+Here, we provide an alternative way to show (3) from Lemma \ref{var}.
+Let $H$ be a hyperplane in $\mathbb{P}^{n-2}$.
+We consider the rational pullback $(\pr|_X)^*(H)$ of $H$ via the map $\pr|_X$ in Lemma \ref{var}.
+The pullback $(\pr|_X)^*(H)$ is a hyperplane contained in $\PP^n$ and passing through $p$ and $q$.
+Therefore, it follows that holds on $\U-\sigma_0-\sigma_1$ from the commutativity of the diagram in Lemma \ref{var}.
+We conclude that for some positive integers $A$ and $B$ since $(\pr|_X)^*(H)$ passes through $p$ and $q$.
+Let $C$ be a fiber of $\pi$.
+The intersection number of $C$ and $f^*c_1(\OO_X(1))$ is two since $C$ is a conic in $X$.
+Meanwhile, we have that We conclude that $A=B=1$.
+We have proved (3).